Singapore: Market Profile

 Major Economic Indicators

-- Singapore’s advance GDP growth for Q1 2017 went up by 2.7% YOY, with the manufacturing sector being the strongest growth driver.
-Yet construction and accommodation and food services recorded contraction of 1.4% and 1.9% respectively.
+- Singapore’s advance GDP growth for Q2 2017 rose by 2.9% YOY, with the manufacturing sector showing the strongest growth.

-- Consumer price inflation remained weak at 0.6% YOY in the first four months of 2017 as housing price continued to fall.
-The jobless rate is projected to stay low at 2.2% for 2017.
+- Consumer price inflation remained weak at 0.8% YOY in Q2 2017 as housing price continued to fall.
+The jobless rate is projected to stay low at 2.1% for 2017.

 Current Economic Situation